 Requirements

-This section describes requirements for the Trento Server and its Trento Agents.
+This section describes requirements for the Trento Server and its Trento Agents, as well as the SAP systems and clusters that we want to monitor in the backend environment.

 Trento Server requirements